CW MARS STATEMENT AGAINST RACISM

 Why didn't my checked out items automatically renew?

 During the library closures we extended due dates and turned off auto renewal.
-We plan to turn auto renewal back on beginning Thursday July 2nd, 2020.
+Auto renewal was turned back on on Thursday July 2nd, 2020.
 Items due on or after July 2nd will automatically renew if they have renewals remaining.

 Why aren't I receiving notifications?